Court-martial of Fitz John Porter

 The court-martial of Fitz John Porter (November 25, 1862 – January 22, 1863) was a major event of the American Civil War.
-Major General Fitz John Porter was found guilty of disobeying a lawful order, and misconduct in front of the enemy and removed from command based on internal political machinations of the Union Army.
+Major General Fitz John Porter was found guilty of disobeying a lawful order and misconduct in front of the enemy, and was removed from command based on internal political machinations of the Union Army.
 The court-martial was later found to be unjust and overturned, and Porter was reinstated in the United States Army.

 Background

 Porter was a career army officer from a family of famous naval officers, including his cousins David Farragut and David Dixon Porter, the first four-star admirals in the United States Navy.
 He graduated from West Point in 1845, eighth in his class, and served with great distinction as an artillery officer in the Mexican War.
 After the war, Porter served in various posts, including a stint as an instructor of artillery at West Point, where he became good friends with both George B. McClellan and William B. Franklin and, eventually, post adjutant for Robert E. Lee.

 As tensions increased in 1860, Porter traveled to threatened locations in the South in order to prepare for the upcoming conflict, including Charleston, South Carolina, where he advised Major Robert Anderson be placed in charge of the defenses and that they be consolidated at Fort Sumter.
 When war broke out, he initially served on the staff of Major General Robert Patterson, but when his old friend McClellan was asked to take charge of the Army of the Potomac he was transferred to command a division at the new commander's explicit request.

 When McClellan took the Army of the Potomac south for the Peninsula Campaign, he reorganized the II, III, and IV Corps to create two new provisional units, the V Corps under Porter, and the VI Corps under Franklin.
 McClellan trusted his old friends much more than the other corps commanders and wanted subordinates he considered loyal.
 He relied, in particular, on Porter, who often acted as his surrogate on the battlefield during McClellan's frequent absences.
 One such instance, the Battle of Malvern Hill, especially cemented Porter's reputation as a superb commander on the battlefield.